Ilya-Simkin/MusicGuru-RNN-Composer/README.md

 ```
 the function has an opi

-### in the run with the model we got about 87.54 % of accuracy by that function of similarity!
+### in the run with the model we got about 73.54 % of accuracy by that function of similarity!
 we think it is grete and it leave some space for improvization while holding enough of the original data music ideas
+here we had to stop the process of training after 4100 epochs due to the long time it took ... the due date simply got us
+we think that with slightly bigger net and better machine and maybe larger data set of more common music midi files we could easilly get even higher results.

 # chalanges :